Casper Games Casino Review

 What Casper Games Offered

 Casper Games featured an extensive collection with 22 software providers including NetEnt, Pragmatic Play, Playtech and Microgaming.
-The casino offered slots, table games and over 190 live casino tables, plus a comprehensive bingo platform with 10 bingo rooms featuring 90-ball, 75-ball and 80-ball variants.
+The casino offered slots, table games and live casino tables, plus a comprehensive bingo platform with 10 bingo rooms featuring 90-ball, 75-ball and 80-ball variants.

 The casino was particularly popular for its Mega Wheel promotion, where new players could spin to win up to 500 free spins.
 The Loot Chest feature also provided daily opportunities to earn free spins and other rewards.
-Casper Games used a 65x wagering requirement on bonuses, which was standard across the Jumpman Gaming network.
+Casper Games used a high wagering requirement on bonuses, which was standard across the Jumpman Gaming network.

 Payment options included Visa, Mastercard, Maestro, PayPal, Skrill, Neteller, Paysafecard and Pay by Mobile.
 The site supported 3-click PayPal Fast-Reg for quick registration and withdrawals were processed via the same methods used for deposits.